lwjglgamedev/lwjglbook-bookcontents-leg/chapter7/chapter7.md

 gameItem.setRotation(rotation, rotation, rotation);
 ```

-An that’s all that.
+An that’s all, we are now able to display a spining 3D cube.
 You can now compile an run your example and you will obtain something like this.

 ![Cube with no depth tests](cube_no_depth_test.png)

 There is something weird with this cube, some faces are not being painted correctly.
-What is happening ?
-The reason why the cube has this aspect is that the triangles that compose the cube are being drawn in a random order.
+What is happening?
+The reason why the cube has this aspect is that the triangles that compose the cube are being drawn in a sort of random order.
 The pixels that are far away should be drawn before pixels that are closer.
-In order to do that we must enable depth test.
+This is not happening right now and in order to do that we must enable depth test.

-This is can be done in our Window class at the end of the ```init``` method:
+This is can be done in the ```Window``` class at the end of the ```init``` method:

 ```java
 glEnable(GL_DEPTH_TEST);